Agostinho Neto: Angolan politics

-Literary career
+Author

 Agostinho Neto's poetic works were written chiefly between 1946 and 1960, largely in Portugal.
 He published three books of poetry during his lifetime.
 Several of his poems became national anthems.
 Poems included collections like Sacred Hope, which was published in 1974 (Titled Dry Eyes in the Portuguese Version).
 He was also the first member voted into the Anglo Writers Union and The Center for African Studies in Lisbon.
 He was later awarded the Lotus Prize presented by the Conference of Afro-Asian Writers.